usc-sail/fed-ser-leakage/README.md

-# Information leakage of SER application in Federated Learning
+# Attribute Information leakage of SER application in Federated Learning
 This repository contains the official implementation (in PyTorch) of Attribute Inference Attack of Speech Emotion Recognition in Federated Learning.